Make-up packaging

 Recycle out of home

-A new take-back scheme has been launched by members of the Cosmetic, Toiletry and Perfumery Association (CTPA) which enables consumers to return beauty and grooming packaging currently not accepted in home recycling schemes to selected retailers.
-Some are even offering loyalty reward points or discounts off products as an incentive!
+A take-back scheme has been launched by members of the Cosmetic, Toiletry and Perfumery Association (CTPA), which enables consumers to return beauty and grooming packaging currently not accepted in home recycling schemes to selected retailers.
+This includes high street stores such as Boots, Holland & Barratt and Superdrug.

 - 1